mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 2

-Make the intent from task 1 your default welcoming intent, being read when a user starts a conversation with your application.

-<a name="task3"></a>

-####Task 3

 Create an intent listing the following inventory for the virtual Ice Cream shop: Vanilla, Chocolate, Mint and Strawberry.
 Do this using using only Dialogflow.

 The intent should answer questions such as "What kinds of flavours do you have?" and "What ice creams do you offer?".

+<a name="task3"></a>

+####Task 3

+Dialogflow support enums to create an easier concept of available input parameters on an intent.
+Create your own intent _iceCreamFlavour_ with all the avilable flavours of Drone's Cream.

 <a name="task4"></a>